pjtunstall/almondala/README.md

 ## Usage

+- Keys:
   - Arrow keys to pan.
   - X to zoom in.
   - Z to zoom out.
+- Mouse:
   - Click on a point of the Mandelbrot to move it to the center of the canvas.
   - Double click to move and zoom.
   - Drag a point of the Mandelbrot move it to a new location on the canvas.